Vertex Features for Neural Global Illumination: Implementation

 \paragraph{Additional Inputs} To enhance the model's ability to capture the radiance, we also provide auxiliary geometry features as additional inputs to the network.
 Specifically, we incorporate the outgoing direction $\omega_o$, as well as the albedo and surface normal at the hit point $\mathbf{x}$.
 The albedo is encoded using OneBlob encoding \cite{muller2019neural}, while the outgoing direction $\omega_o$ and surface normal are encoded with spherical harmonic basis functions.

-\paragraph{Architecture \& Training} In our experiments, we assign 4 learnable parameters to each scene vertex in static scenes and 8 learnable parameters in dynamic scenes.
-The multi-layer perceptron (MLP) consists of 4 hidden layers, each containing 256 neurons.
-For optimization, we employ the Adam optimizer with an initial learning rate of \( 1 \times 10^{-3} \).
-To refine the training process, we implement a learning rate decay with a factor of 0.33 at every one-third interval of the total training duration.
-During training, we initially set the number of RHS samples \( M \) (Eq. \ref{eq:our_mc_residual}) to 32, and then double \( M \) every \( {1}/{5} \) of the total training steps following the practice of \cite{su2024dynamic}.
-We update the LOD factors three times during the early stages of training, while ensuring that the total number of virtual vertices does not exceed 50\% of the original vertex count (100\% in dynamic scenes).
-The probability mixing factor \( \alpha \) in Eq.~\ref{eq:prob_mix} is set to 0.5.
+\paragraph{Architecture \& Training} For static and dynamic scenes, we assign 4 and 8 learnable parameters per vertex, respectively.
+The MLP has 4 hidden layers with 256 neurons each.
+Training uses Adam with learning rate \(1\times10^{-3}\), decayed by 0.33 every one-third of the total steps.
+The RHS sample count \(M\) (Eq.~\ref{eq:our_mc_residual}) starts at 32 and doubles every \(1/5\) of the training steps \cite{su2024dynamic}.
+LOD factors are updated three times early in training, limited to at most 50\% of the original vertex count (100\% for dynamic scenes) and clamped to \([0,30]\).
+The probability mixing factor \( \alpha \) in Eq.~\ref{eq:prob_mix} is fixed at 0.5.

-\paragraph{Details of Hash Grid} In the following comparison section, we configure the hash grid for static scenes with 8 resolution levels, where the coarsest resolution is set to 4 and the scale factor between levels is 2.
-Each voxel is assigned 4 learnable parameters per resolution level.
+\paragraph{Details of Hash Grid} The hash grid for static scenes is configured with eight resolution levels, with the coarsest resolution set to 4 and a scale factor of 2 applied between successive levels.
+Each voxel is assigned 8 learnable parameters per resolution level.
 To explore performance across different capacities, we set the hash map sizes to 17, 18, and 19 for comparison.
 For dynamic scenes, we adopt the same hyperparameter settings as specified in \citet{su2024dynamic}.